 Reading Multiple Series using the INDEX Function

 Once you have read in a single series and make sure that it works, you can read in multiple series.
-You just have to co-ordinate the INDEX function with a basic loop.
+You just have to co-ordinate the INDEX function in excel with a basic loop in VBA.
+The key is to change the index code number (defined with a range name), with the counter in the loop in the VBA code.
 This illustrates why the INDEX function is so useful, as it is corresponds to a loop where you can do multiple things.
 This routine takes the names that are associated with each URL as shown in the first screenshot above and uses those name for the sheet name.
 Note that you have to go back to the sheet with the URL list and the INDEX function each time you go around.
 The key is to use the FOR NEXT loop to change the index code.

-Sub get_all_data() calc_status = Application.Calculation Application.Calculation = xlCalculationManual Application.DisplayAlerts = False Application.ScreenUpdating = False base_sheet = ActiveSheet.Name Range("start_time") = Time For i = 1 To Range("total_to_read") Range("code") = i Sheets(base_sheet).Select ActiveSheet.Calculate On Error Resume Next Application.StatusBar = " Downloading " & Range("series_name") & " Series " & i & " Out of " & Range("total_to_read") GetData ' Run the file that gets the data for a single series Range("all_data").Cells(i, 1).Select series_name = Range("series_name") ActiveSheet.Hyperlinks.Add Anchor:=Selection, Address:="", SubAddress:= _ "'" & series_name & "'!A1", TextToDisplay:=sheet_name Next i Application.Calculation = calc_status Application.StatusBar = False Range("end_time") = Time Sheets(1).Select End Sub
+Sub get_all_data() calc_status = Application.Calculation Application.Calculation = xlCalculationManual Application.DisplayAlerts = False Application.ScreenUpdating = False base_sheet = ActiveSheet.Name Range("start_time") = Time For i = 1 To Range("total_to_read") Range("code") = i ' Assign the index code number in excel to the loop counter Sheets(base_sheet).Select ActiveSheet.Calculate On Error Resume Next Application.StatusBar = " Downloading " & Range("series_name") & " Series " & i & " Out of " & Range("total_to_read") GetData ' Run the file that gets the data for a single series Range("all_data").Cells(i, 1).Select series_name = Range("series_name") ActiveSheet.Hyperlinks.Add Anchor:=Selection, Address:="", SubAddress:= _ "'" & series_name & "'!A1", TextToDisplay:=sheet_name Next i Application.Calculation = calc_status Application.StatusBar = False Range("end_time") = Time Sheets(1).Select End Sub